 Lisa Sheppard is the Vice President and Tourism Director for Diversity Restoration Solutions, Inc. (DRS) and a Corporate Advocate for the 2019 Africa Homecoming Network Pilgrimage project.
 Lisa oversees administrative functions for DRS and is the Tour Director for the organization's Underground Railroad Experience Day Tour.
 Lisa is the lead event planner for DRS domestic and international programs.
 In addition to her responsibilities with DRS, Lisa has over 25 years experience as a human resources professional, specializing in employee benefits and holds a B.S. in Mass Communications (Public Relations) from Towson University.

 Virginia Advocate - Larry Elliott

 Larry Elliott is a native of Portsmouth, Virginia, where he graduated from the Portsmouth Public School System in 1972.
 After graduating from high school he enlisted in the United States Army and served most of his military career as a Maintenance Supply Technician in Germany during the Viet Nam Era.
 Upon being honorably discharged from the military he matriculated at Virginia State University (VSU) majoring in Industrial Education.
 Earning a B.S.
 Degree in Industrial Education he entered the teaching profession and taught Industrial Education/technology in the Richmond, Hopewell, and Chesterfield Virginia Public School Systems before accepting employment with the Defense Logistics Agency (DLA).
-He has been employed with DLA as a Technical and Quality Specialist/Business Process Analyst for the last 36 years.
+He recently retired from DLA as a Technical and Quality Specialist/Business Process Analyst for the last 36 years.